lextm/blog/_posts/2015/2015-4-24-a-guess-on-mono-ecosystem-evolution.md

 ---
+description: This post is about how I guess Mono ecosystem will evolve in the future.
+excerpt_separator: <!--more-->
 layout: post
-title: "A Guess on Mono Ecosystem Evolution"
-description: "This post is about how I guess Mono ecosystem will evolve in the future."
-tags: Mono
 permalink: /a-guess-on-mono-ecosystem-evolution-b096ccad6600
-excerpt_separator: <!--more-->
+tags: .net mono
+title: A Guess on Mono Ecosystem Evolution
 ---
 Mono has been there for years and grown from its first component (Mono C# Compiler)[1] to a large platform (with multiple components).
 Each components were written at a certain phase due to the demands then, but primarily speaking they all come to make Mono useful for non-Windows operating systems.
 <!--more-->